MicrosoftDocs/fabric-docs/docs/get-started/taskflows-overview.md

 ## Start with predesigned task flows

 On the default task flow page, choose **Select a task flow**.
-The side pane lists the ten predesigned task flows provided by Microsoft along with a brief description of the task flow use case.
+The side pane lists ten predesigned task flows provided by Microsoft.
+Each predefined task flow has a a brief description of its use case.

 :::image type="content" source="./media/taskflows-overview/image5.png" alt-text="A screenshot of a computer  Description automatically generated2":::

-When you select a predefined task flow in the side pane, you'll see a more detailed description of the task flow and how it's used, and the workloads and item types required in the task flow.
+When you select a predefined task flow in the side pane, you'll see a more detailed description of the task flow and how it's used.
+You'll also see the workloads and item types that the task flow requires.

 The layout and content are listed here and discussed in more detail later.